General Research Proposal Information

 - Qualifications of the investigators

-- Potential benefit to the steel construction and design community
+- The potential benefit to the steel construction and design community

 - Adequacy of equipment and facilities